What is Globalization in Economics?

 Globalization Example #1

 Globalization has resulted in increased connectivity among people across borders thereby encouraging the exchange of ideas by means of communication.
-Social media connectivity platforms such as Facebook, Twitter, LinkedIn and Instagram are good examples of globalization.
-People can connect with others from diverse backgrounds, culture and professions.
+Social media connectivity platforms such as Facebook, Twitter, LinkedIn, and Instagram are good examples of globalization.
+People can connect with others from diverse backgrounds, cultures, and professions.
 It is estimated that Facebook has 2.38 billion monthly active users (Source: Zephoria).
 Every minute on Facebook, numerous comments are posted and photos are uploaded which can be accessed by viewers throughout the world.

 Google Search is one of the most used search engines on the World Wide Web across all platforms.
-People make use of this to view information on topics of their interest.
+People make use of this to view information on topics of interest.
 For example, an individual wants to bake a cake and has no guidance around – he/she would make use of Google to watch videos on the ingredients required and the process of baking a cake.
 Since social media platforms have been actively used by a number of people, it has helped in faster communication that may positively impact the lives of people.
-An individual can circulate the important message on Facebook for help required in a particular city affected by a natural calamity, motivational thoughts, job opportunities available in companies and so on.
+An individual can circulate the important message on Facebook for help required in a particular city affected by a natural calamity, motivational thoughts, job opportunities available in companies, and so on.

-Global news networks like CNN provides the latest news on business, politics, weather, media and entertainment.
+Global news networks like CNN provides the latest news on business, politics, weather, media, and entertainment.
 An individual keen to know about the currency rates, commodity prices and economics may refer to the Bloomberg site to access information and keep himself abreast with the market developments.
-The use of internet has acted as a catalyst in globalization in economics.
+The use of the internet has acted as a catalyst in globalization in economics.

 Globalization Example #2

 Let us take the case of a 30-year-old upper-middle-class person living in India in the 1970s.
 He used more of Indian brands as global brands were rarely available in India.
 He drove Premier Padmini or Hindustan Ambassador, both Indian brands.
 There was only one government-owned channel – DD National, which he was compelled to watch.
 He refreshed himself with Thumbs Up or Goldspot owned by Parle, an Indian brand.
-For apparel and shoes, the Indian brands were Reliance Group’s Vimal, Bombay Dyeing and Bata.
+For apparel and shoes, the Indian brands were Reliance Group’s Vimal, Bombay Dyeing, and Bata.
 HMT was a government-owned enterprise that made both tractors and watches.

 Now let’s take the case of a 30-year-old upper-middle-class person living in India today.
 He has an iPhone, which is an American company carrying out manufacturing operations in China.
 He has a Sony LED TV, which is a Japanese brand.
 On Smart TV, he watches content on OTT platforms like Netflix and Amazon Prime, which are US companies.
-He uses Surf, Lux, Brooke Bond, which are made by HUL (parent company is Unilever) which is a British-Dutch transnational consumer goods company.
+He uses Surf, Lux, Brooke Bond, which is made by HUL (parent company is Unilever) which is a British-Dutch transnational consumer goods company.
 He uses Paytm for transferring money which is funded among others by Japanese major Softbank.

 These two contrasting examples of two people living in different eras show the impact of global companies and MNCs in our lives.
 In developing countries, the transfer of technology has helped to boost innovation and productivity.
 The improved developments in transportation have paved the way for airlines.
 The reforms and liberalization process which started in 1991, is to be credited with the spread of globalization in India.